opencord/asfvolt16-driver/device_simulator/README.md

 GRPC_C DEVICE SIMULATOR

- This is an executable (voltha_bal_driver), which will receive asfvolt16 adapter grpc-c messages and call respective device stub.
+ This is a executable(bal_server), which will receive asfvolt16 adapter grpc-c messages and call respective device stub.
  It will send received responses/asynchronous indications from Device stub to Adapter.

 GETTING STARTED